harrydeboer/manageLeisure/README.md

 <li>Run make:admin to make the first user admin.</li>
 <li>Run npm install.
 Then link the UglifyJS and SCSS File Watchers to the node_modules/.bin binaries.
 The SCSS Arguments in PhpStorm is '--style compressed $FileParentDir$/scss/$FileName$:$FileParentDir$/css/$FileNameWithoutExtension$.css'.</li>
-<li>Run php bin/console wine:import to fill the database with
+<li>Run php bin/console app:import to fill the database with
 countries, regions and grapes.</li>
 </ol>